- ARM-sponsored data will be released in the general spirit of the basic tenets of the Atmospheric Radiation Measurement (ARM) user facility:

 - Data originating from ARM and non-ARM-funded sources during field campaigns will be quality assured by the originators and submitted to the ARM Data Center through the External Data Center as soon as possible or within the constraints of the IOP guidelines.
 Upon transmission to the External Data Center, data are considered publishable; users are cautioned to confirm data versions with originators before publication.

-“U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) Climate Research Facility [XXX sites, data, specific campaign data] were used.”
+“U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) user facility [XXX sites, data, specific campaign data] were used.”

 ARM-funded investigators will use the following acknowledgment: